ghua/TranslationBundle/README.md

 Overview
 ========

-This bundle handles translations for Doctrine entities.
-Though there are several other Symfony bundles that do the same, this one was written for a specific situation - for every table there exists a separate translation table, and YAML or XML mappings are used.
-If you use annotations, you will find that Translatable from [KNP Doctrine Behaviors](https://github.com/KnpLabs/DoctrineBehaviors) suits your needs.
+This bundle handles translations.
+Though there are several other Symfony bundles that do the same, this one is algorithm-agnostic and ORM-agnostic.
+Translations are stored in entities that might be the same as Doctrine entities, but technically any other ORM can be used as well as non-DB persistence solutions.
+Users can use default translation algorithms shipped with the bundle or create some on their own.
+An algorithm can use one or more drivers.
+Two drivers are shipped with this bundle - one uses Doctrine and and is written for situation where a translations table exists per every translatable entity, the other uses Google Translate.

 Installation
 ============